-Each summer University Housing offers on-campus housing accommodations to degree-seeking students who are completing an internship/co-op in the local area.
+Each summer, University Housing offers on-campus housing accommodations to degree-seeking students from other universities who are completing an internship or co-op in the greater Raleigh area.
 Our goal is to provide convenient, affordable accommodations for students from around the country and globe who are advancing their education through summer activities like internships, co-ops, research, or employment.
 NC State University students should submit an application for Summer Housing via MyPack Portal, available from mid-March.
 Summer Intern housing is reserved for students who are not presently enrolled in an NC State degree program.

-2019 Summer Intern Housing
+2021 Summer Intern Housing:

 Use the link found at the bottom of this page to submit your Intern Housing application.
 If you have questions regarding Intern Housing, please email us at firstname.lastname@example.org.

-Summer Intern Housing charges are billed at a nightly rate of $23.00 per person and are due in advance of your arrival at NC State.
+Summer Intern Housing charges are billed at a nightly rate of $23.50 per person and are due in advance of your arrival at NC State.

 Interns are housed together in the Wolf Village Apartments on NC State’s main campus.
-Each fully-furnished apartment contains four private bedrooms, two shared bathrooms, a living room, full kitchen, and a washer/dryer unit..
+Each fully-furnished apartment contains four private bedrooms, two shared bathrooms, a living room, full kitchen, and a washer/dryer unit.
 The apartment complex features a fitness room, service desk, volleyball courts and a Wolfline bus stop for quick access to other areas of campus.
 Basic utilities, wireless internet, and cable TV are also included in the housing rate.

 To be eligible for Intern Housing at NC State, an individual must be enrolled in a post-secondary degree program at an accredited college or university.
 Students who live in Intern Housing come to NC State from across the United States or around the globe.
 To help students develop a sense of community, our summer staff members provide regular programs for visiting students.